felipe-murcia/felipe-murcia/README.md

 - 👋 Hi, I’m @felipe-murcia
-- 👀 I’m interested in technologiea
+- 👀 I’m interested in technologies
-- 🌱 I’m currently learning Engineer softwarw
+- 🌱 I’m currently learning Engineer software

 <!---
 felipe-murcia/felipe-murcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.